 If any of the following side effects occur while taking streptozocin, check with your doctor or nurse as soon as possible:More common:

 - unusual decrease in urination

-Some side effects of streptozocin may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common
+Some streptozocin side effects may not need any medical attention.
+As your body gets used to the medicine these side effects may disappear.
+Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common:

 - Nausea and vomiting (usually occurs within 2 to 4 hours after receiving dose and may be severe)

 After you stop taking this drug, it is possible that you may still experience side effects that need medical attention.
 If you notice any of the following side effects check with your doctor immediately:More common:

 For Healthcare Professionals